Welcome to the Sandy Senior Center

 Other General Information

-Free information regarding the Center at Alta View Hospital, the Sandy Library and Silver Pines Senior Living.
+Free information regarding the Center at Alta View Hospital, the Sandy Library.
 Displays and information are located in the foyer of the hospital and the north side by the windows at the library.

 Lost & Found:

 A lost and found area is located at the Reception Desk.
 If you find items, please turn them in to a receptionist.
 Items left unclaimed after several months will be displayed for a week.
 Unclaimed items will be sold in the Trinkets and Treasures Thrift Shoppe.

 The Sandy Center was built in 1997 using Housing and Urban Development funding.
 HUD regulations prohibit the Center from being rented out for public use.
 However, the City and/or Center Staff may consider any activities that are sponsored by the seniors and have at least 80 percent attendance over the age of 60.
 These special activities are held during the afternoon and on Thursday evenings during normal open hours

 At the entrance to the Center is a large locked container.
 The Advisory Council provides Cintas service so that members can shred credit card offers, “junk” mail containing your names, mailing addresses and other personal information.
 Please consider a donation if depositing large quantities of personal information.
 The Advisory Council is billed $54 every time the container is emptied.